scabini/MLP-CN_dataset/README.md

 ! folders "EMNISTLETTERS" and "EMNIST" were not used on the paper and did not contain the whole data nor the same structure as the other folders !

 * Folder "results" contains data used for the paper's analyzes.
-See "sample_results.py".
+The folder here contains files for the MNIST benchmark, others are on the server.
+See "sample_results.py" for detail on how to open them.
   * "gathered_measures" -> pickle files containing CN measures (not normalized) and model's performance gathered from all neural networks after training.
   * "kmeans_centers" -> the final k-means centroids (k=6) obtained from each dataset.